Growth Hormone (hGH)

 It is important to monitor your growth hormone levels as you age to ensure optimal physiological level.
-There are several ways to determine growth hormone levels however most have many drawbacks.
-A common way is to measure IGF-1 in serum however this is considered unreliable in thyroid disorders, poorly controlled diabetes, liver disease and malnutrition.
-Research also indicates about 25% of patients on hGH actually experience a decline in IGF-1 levels.
-Another way to determine growth hormone levels is via a 24hour urine analysis.
+There are several ways to determine growth hormone levels however the most common and convenient method is to measure IGF-1 and/or IGFBP-3 in serum.